mozilla/pkipolicy/rootstore/policy.md

     that are included in Mozilla's root store, under CC-BY-ND 4.0;

-4.  all CPs, CPSes, and combined CP/CPSes MUST be reviewed and updated as necessary at least once every year, as required by the Baseline Requirements.
+4.  all CPs, CPSes, and combined CP/CPSes MUST be reviewed and updated as necessary at least once every 365 days, as required by the Baseline Requirements.
 CA operators MUST indicate that this has happened by incrementing the version number and adding a dated changelog entry, even if no other changes are made to the document;